VCSTDN2024/opsc7312-poe-techtitans/README.md

    - **Biometric Authentication**: Users can enable biometric login (using fingerprint or face authentication, depending on the device's hardware).
 This allows for quick, secure access after initial login.

 ### 2. Recipe Management
-   - **Recipe Search**: Search by keywords, filter by meal type, calorie count, and main ingredients.
+   - **Recipe Search** (User feature 1): Search by keywords, filter by meal type, calorie count, and main ingredients.
 Results are displayed in a grid with detailed recipe views.
    - **Favorite Recipes**: Save favorite recipes to Firebase for quick access and locally cache them in SharedPreferences for offline access.
    - **Detailed Recipe View**: Displays recipe summary, ingredients, step-by-step instructions, and nutritional information.